cloudmesh/classes/docs/source/i524/index.rst

 for a big data analysis.
 While it is not necessary to know either python or ansible to take the class it is important that you have knowledge of a programming language so you can enhance your knowledge on them throughout the class and succeed.

-.. note:: For current I523 class participants: While I523 is a
-          beginners class I524 is an advanced class and we expect that you know python which you hopefully have learned as part of I523.
-If not, make sure you learn it before you take this class.
-If not consider significant additional time needed to learn it for the class.
 You will be expected to have a computer on which you have python 2.7.x installed.
 You will be using chameleon and possibly our local cloud.
 Optionally some projects may use docker.

-A significant amount of time will be spend to familiarize yourself with the technologies more so than in I523.
-You do not have to take I523 in order to take I524.
+.. note:: You do not have to take I523 in order to take I524.

+.. note:: For previous I523 class participants: While I523 is a
+          beginners class I524 is an advanced class and we expect that you know python which you hopefully have learned as part of I523 while doing a software project.
+If not, make sure you learn it before you take this class or consider **significant** additional time needed to learn it for the class.

 .. note:: Residential students need to enroll early so we avoid the
 	  situation like last year where we had many signing up, but